-In this tutorial, we'll look at how to change the JDK version in IntelliJ projects.
+In this tutorial, we’ll learn how to change the JDK version in IntelliJ projects.
 This will work on both Community and Ultimate Editions of IntelliJ.

 2. Project Structure Settings